HM2021-BC/BC-Group7/README.md

 3. Start web app with `node server.js` and open the client through the morpheus Visual Studio CDE Services (same as in our lab documents)
 4. Login with MetaMask
 5. Play

+## Tests

+Before running the tests, you have to do the following two steps:

+1. Set the creatorOfThisContract variable in Tamacoinchi.sol to the last value in the truffle develop public addresses.
+2. Disable the checkIfSenderAlreadyHasAPet() function call in line 39 of the PetCreator.sol - otherwise most tests will fail.